-Some of those broths and bouillons taste better than others, and all of them are rather pricey and not exactly made with the healthiest ingredients.
+Some of those broths and bouillons taste better than others, but all of them are rather pricey and not exactly made with the healthiest ingredients.

-So after sharing this Vegan Rice-A-Roni recipe I decided it was time for a DIY vegan chicken flavor, and OMG y'all!
-I should've been making this all along.
+So after sharing this Vegan Rice-A-Roni recipe I decided it was time for a DIY vegan chicken seasoning on the blog.

-With just 9 pantry staples and 5 minutes you can make irresistibly delicious (I'm not kidding - I actually crave it now) vegan chicken broth.
+With just 9 pantry staples and 5 minutes you can make irresistibly delicious (no kidding, I actually crave it now) vegan chicken broth.
 It's oil-free, gluten-free, soy-free, AND nut-free.
 And thanks to nutritional yeast it contains important vitamins and minerals.

 If you're not sure how you'll use this powder besides just making soup, keep reading for ideas!

-While there isn't much room for substitution in this recipe, a few of the ingredients are flexible.
+While there isn't much room for substitutions in this recipe, a few of the ingredients are flexible.

-For the best chicken-y, bouillon-like flavor, I would love for you try the recipe exactly as written before tweaking the seasonings.
+For the best chicken bouillon flavor, I highly recommend trying the recipe exactly as written before making adjustments.

-- Nutritional yeast - this is the most important ingredient in this recipe and cannot be omitted.
+- Nutritional yeast - this is the most important ingredient in this recipe and can't be replaced.

 NOTE: If you think you don't like nutritional yeast but have only tried fortified brands (e.g., Bragg's), I highly recommend this non-fortified one by Sari Foods.
 Their nutritional yeast contains naturally occurring B1, B2, B5, and B6, as well as 18 amino acids and 15 minerals.
 It does not contain B12 or Folate, which are usually added to other brands of nutritional yeast.
 You can learn more about fortified vs. non-fortified nutritional yeast on the Sari website.

 - Sugar - I use organic cane sugar.
-This can be omitted if you strictly avoid sugar.
+This can be omitted if you strictly avoid added sugars.

-If you have sage, thyme, and celery seed on hand but not poultry seasoning, feel free to use a tiny pinch of each.
-The problem is that it's difficult to measure such small amounts, and the celery seed will need to be turned into a powder first.
+If you have sage, thyme, and ground celery seed on hand but not poultry seasoning, feel free to use a tiny pinch of each.
+The problem is that it's difficult to measure such small amounts.

 - Turmeric - this gives the vegan chicken broth a golden hue and very subtle earthiness but can be omitted if necessary.

-- Onion and garlic powder - important for overall flavor.
+- Onion and garlic powder - these are important for the overall savory flavor.

 - Ground ginger - this one's optional, but I do like to include a tiny pinch for subtle flavor.

-- Black pepper - depending on how you plan to use the powder, you may or may not want to include pepper.
-For example, if you're making broth for someone who is feeling under the weather or highly sensitive to spicy foods, feel free to omit the pepper.
+- Black pepper - depending on how you plan to use the seasoning, you may or may not want to include pepper.
+For example, if you're making broth for someone who's feeling under the weather or highly sensitive to spicy foods, feel free to omit it.

-If you include oil in your diet, try adding just a few drops of a mild-tasting olive oil to the broth once it's prepared.
+If you include oil in your diet, try adding just a few drops of a mild-tasting olive oil to the prepared broth.
 Oil contributes a richness that would normally be found in chicken stock and broth (which obviously includes fat from the chickens). 🙁

-Speaking of soy curls, use this broth to re-hydrate soy curls for use in all sorts of recipes.
-Why re-hydrate them in plain water when you can add so much flavor?
+Speaking of soy curls, use this broth to re-hydrate soy curls and use them in all kinds of recipes.
+Why re-hydrate with plain water when you can add so much flavor?

-Include a tablespoon or two of powder when cooking rice, quinoa, and other grains.
+I also like to include 1 or 2 tablespoons of this seasoning when cooking rice, quinoa, and other grains.

 I hope you love the recipe as much as we do!
 If you try it I would love to hear from you in the comments below.

-- 4 teaspoons fine sea salt Feel free to decrease to suit your dietary needs or if you prefer less salty broth.
+- 1 tablespoon fine sea salt - Feel free to decrease to suit your dietary needs or if you prefer less salty broth.

 - 2 teaspoons organic cane sugar, optional